Diarrhea

 What should I eat if I have diarrhea?

-If you have diarrhea, you may lose your appetite for a short time.
-In most cases, when your appetite returns, you can go back to eating your normal diet.
-Parents and caretakers should give children with diarrhea their usual age-appropriate diet and give infants breast milk or formula.
+If you have acute diarrhea, you may not feel like eating.
+In most cases, when you feel like eating again, you can eat your normal diet.
+Children with acute diarrhea should have their usual age-appropriate diet, and infants should have breast milk or formula.

 What should I avoid eating if I have diarrhea?

-• alcoholic beverages
+• alcoholic beverages.

 Clinical Trials

-What are clinical trials, and are they right for you?
+What are clinical trials for diarrhea?

 Watch a video of NIDDK Director Dr. Griffin P. Rodgers explaining the importance of participating in clinical trials.

-Last Reviewed November 2016
+Last Reviewed September 2024

 Share this page